Energy landscapes of combinatorial optimization in Ising machines: Results

 \subsection{Easy and hard problems}

-The finite size fluctuations of relatively small random 3-SAT problems usually employed for IM benchmarking in practice results in a strong spread of their hardness.
-In this section, with the help of DGs we aim to highlight the landscape features exhibited by such instances of different hardness.
-In \cite{hizzani2023} IM TTS$_{99}$ \footnote{Time-to-solution $99\%$ (TTS$_{99}$) is the time needed for a stochastic solver to reach a solution at least once with probability $p=0.99$.} was estimated for a collection of randomly generated problems from the open benchmarking library SATLIB \cite{satlib}.
-The instance \textit{uf50-920} shown in Fig.~\ref{fig:map0_uf920} was observed to be relatively ``hard'' with $\approx 57000$ TTS$_{99}$ algorithmic steps, while the instance \textit{uf50-933} in Fig.~\ref{fig:map0_uf933} was ``easy'' with~$\approx 3700$ steps.
+The finite size fluctuations of relatively small random 3-SAT problems usually employed for IM benchmarking in practice results in a strong spread of their hardness \cite{hizzani2023}.
+In this section, with the help of DGs and using the open benchmarking library SATLIB \cite{satlib}, we aim to highlight the landscape features exhibited by such instances of different hardness.
+As means of benchmarking we employ a simulated annealing (SA) solver described in detail in App.~\ref{appx:sa_details} and available at \cite{sat-qubo-dg-sampler}.
+For every optimization problem instance it outputs time-to-solution $99\%$ (TTS$_{99}$) value (in Monte-Carlo steps), which is the time needed for a stochastic solver to reach a solution at least once with probability $p=0.99$.

+In Fig.~\ref{fig:pubo_50_tts_hist} we show the SA hardness distribution of 500 instances from SATLIB of size $N=50$ and $M=218$ clauses ($\alpha = M/N$ near the phase transition).
+The instance \textit{uf50-920} visualized by the DG in Fig.~\ref{fig:map0_uf920} was found to be relatively ``hard'' with $(34.9 \pm 1.0)\times 10^3$ TTS$_{99}$ algorithmic steps, the instance \textit{uf50-933} in Fig.~\ref{fig:map0_uf933} was ``easy'' with~$3390 \pm 40$ steps, and the instance \textit{uf50-981} in Fig.~\ref{fig:map0_uf981} was ``very hard'' with~$(229 \pm 16)\times 10^3$ steps (with respect to the observed range of TTS).

-A clear distinction is seen in both the number of global minimum configurations, as well as the number of distinct global minimum clusters (1 vs 7).
+A clear distinction is seen in both the number of global minimum configurations, as well as the number of distinct global minimum clusters between the easy and hard instances (7 vs 1).
 It is in general unclear what is the property of optimization landscapes that would measure hardness best for a particular solver.
 In \cite{mohseni2021} authors use the number of global minimum clusters as a proxy for predicting Survey Propagation's ability to find global minima in 4-SAT random instances.
-The same correlation is clearly observed in this work.
 However, instead of trying to predict the hardness of instances by DGs, we demonstrate how DGs can be used to gain insights into experimentally observed algorithm behaviours by a diverse set of sampled landscape properties.